-6.2 Overall Conclusions about Program Operation During 2017
+6.2 Overall Conclusions about Program Operation During 2018

-2017 was the ninth full year of operation for the enhanced Massachusetts I&M Program and included a transition from one program contract to another.
+2018 was the tenth full year of operation for the enhanced Massachusetts I&M Program.
 The program is meeting its goals of a comprehensive test that maintains the emission reductions needed for the Massachusetts SIP, is convenient to motorists, ensures vehicle safety, and works well in local inspection shops.